-In his first year coaching at his alma mater, Perdew helped guide UCSD to a runner-up finish on the men's side and a third-place showing on the women's at the 2012 NCAA Division II Swimming & Diving Championships in Mansfield, Texas.
+In his first year on the staff, Perdew helped guide UCSD to a runner-up finish on the men's side and a third-place showing on the women's at the 2012 NCAA Division II Swimming & Diving Championships in Mansfield, Texas.
+The Triton women repeated that effort in 2013, while the men were seventh.

 One of the top NCAA Division II sprinters in history, Perdew competed for the Tritons from 2006-10.
 As a senior, he won national titles in the 50 free and 100 free, marking the third time he took the crown in the 100.
 Perdew was also victorious in the 50 free at the 2008 national meet.
 He still holds individual school marks in both events, and is a part of two other relay records.